decred/dcrd/hdkeychain/README.md

 - Comprehensive test coverage including the BIP0032 test vectors
 - Benchmarks

+## BIP0032 Conformity

+Two different child key derivation functions are provided: the Child function derives extended keys using a modified scheme based on BIP0032, whereas ChildBIP32Std produces keys that strictly conform to the standard.
+The Child function should be used for Decred wallet key derivation for legacy reasons.

 ## Installation and Updating

 This package is part of the `github.com/decred/dcrd/hdkeychain/v3` module.
 Use